Home

 Steeped in the Benedictine tradition, Saint John’s classrooms are places of welcome, hospitality, and prayer.
 Students are encouraged to allow the fruits of contemplation to inform theology and pastoral life, to listen to one another in order to dialogue, and to see that all theology is both rooted in a lived context and yet speaks to God’s stability.

-We take seriously the goals of spiritual growth, wisdom, and the ability to lead others in lives of faithful discipleship.
-Each of the SOT/Sem’s six degree programs are on a repeating cycle of review, to be repeated every four years.
-These reviews, conducted by a committee of faculty stakeholders, have included the following elements:
+Each of the above degree programs follow a cycle of review, repeated every four years.
+Regular degree review, conducted by a committee of faculty stakeholders and in consultation with alumni, include the following elements:

-- Educational effectiveness, in terms of the assessment of student learning outcomes through instructor analysis and course-level assessment
+- Educational effectiveness, in terms of the assessment of student learning outcomes through instructor analysis and course-level assessment;

 - Overall assessment of the effectiveness of a degree’s learning outcomes and any needed revisions to them.